netbootxyz/netboot.xyz-docs/content/providers/equinixmetal/_index.md

     https://boot.netboot.xyz

 Press "Deploy" to provision your device.
 It will take 2-3 minutes for the device to become active.
-Once it's online, connect to Packet's out-of-band serial-over-SSH service (S.O.S.) using the device's `id` and the facility where the device was deployed, e.g. `ewr1`.
+Once it's online, connect to Equinix Metal's out-of-band serial-over-SSH service (S.O.S.) using the device's `id` and the facility where the device was deployed, e.g. `ewr1`.

-    ssh <device-id>@sos.<facility-code>.packet.net
+    ssh {server-uuid}@sos.{facility-code}.platformequinix.com

-The current list of facilities is [here](https://www.packet.net/locations/).
+The current list of facilities is [here](https://metal.equinix.com/product/locations).
 The netboot.xyz iPXE menu will appear and you can complete installation from there.

 > **Please Note:** By default, devices are set to boot from the local disk.
 During
-> provisioning, Packet sets the next boot to PXE.
+> provisioning, Equinix Metal sets the next boot to PXE.
 This happens once, which means that
 > if you don't install an operating system before rebooting, it won't reload the
 > netboot.xyz menu.
 However, you can set your device to always boot to iPXE
 > first by enabling that option under 'server actions' through the customer portal.